-Game Analytics Metrics
+Game Analytics Solutions

 Just like any business, the gaming industry has many metrics that can be tracked based on business, functions of business, gamers, customers, games and on many other categories.
 Like any business, the standard management level KPIs are sales, revenues, profit.